VLDB-Solutions/DBSEE/README.md

 DBSee does **not** access any data held in Teradata outside of the data dictionary (DBC).
 DBSee does not require any privileges apart from select access to DBC.

-The DBSee scripts take between a few seconds to a few minutes eahc to execute, even against a busy system.
+The DBSee scripts take between a few seconds to a few minutes each to execute, even against a busy system.

 [dbsee_permspace.sql](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_permspace.sql) -- available space within each database